Faster Doesn't Equal Smarter: Are Timed Reading Tests Making our Kids Dumber? Integrated Learning Strategies…

 Tips for Reading

 As you all know, there are many words your kids will just have to memorize that can’t be decoded.
-If your child is struggling with their sight words or has Dyslexia, place several of the sight words you see here around your home (for example, put sight words by the clock, tape them to doors, or put them by their nightstand and drawers).
+If your child or students are struggling with sight words or has Dyslexia, place several of the sight words you see here around your home.
+For example, put sight words by the clock, tape them to doors, or put them by their nightstand and drawers.
 Every time your child passes by the items that have a sight word attached to it, have them recite the word.
 This will help them remember the word and recognize it when they see it in the books they read.
 Remember to switch up the words often so they are learning new ones each week.
-For the “Best Guide for Letter and Word Recognition,” click here.

 Stop and Return

-While you are reading some of these fun holiday books, if you notice your child adding letters and sounds that aren’t in the words they read, don’t let them continue reading.
-Even though this may be frustrating to your child, stop them and return back to the word they got wrong.
+While you are reading some of these fun holiday books, if you notice your child adding letters and sounds that aren’t in the words they read, pause before continuing.
+Even though this may be frustrating to the child, stopping them and returning back to the word gives them a second glance at the word they missed.
 Help them sound out the word or ask them to say it again.
-You may need to cover up all the other words on the page and help them focus only on the word they got wrong.
+You may need to cover up all the other words on the page and help them focus only on the word they missed.

 Kids today are reading too fast.
-This is one of the direct results and consequences we are seeing from children who are required to follow the DIBELS test in school.
-Parents need to encourage their children to slow down when they read.
-Because children are now being “trained” to read as fast as possible, it is creating more problems with them skipping words, guessing, and saying the wrong words entirely.
+Parents and teachers need to encourage children to slow down when they read.
+Because children are now being “trained” to read as fast as possible, it creates more problems.
+Many kids now skip words, guess, or say the wrong words entirely.
 In addition, it is creating even more problems with their comprehension.
-If your child is prone to speed-reading, ask them to slow down no matter what the schools are teaching them and help them read the words more carefully.
-You will also want to ask them several open-ended questions at the end of the story to “test” what they read and to see how strong their comprehension is as they read the story.
-For example, don’t just ask them what the pig lost at Christmas; ask them what items were on the pig’s lost Christmas list as you will find below in Peppa Pig and the Lost Christmas List.
+If the child is prone to speed-reading, ask them to slow down and help them read the words more carefully.
+You will also want to ask them several open-ended questions at the end of the story.
+This way, you can see how strong their comprehension is as they read the story.
+Ask them open ended questions and questions specific to the story.

 Integrated Learning Strategies is a Utah-based center dedicated to helping mainstream children and children with learning challenges achieve academic success.
 Our services provide kids with non-traditional tutoring programs within the Davis County, Kaysville, Layton, Syracuse, Farmington, and Centerville areas.
 Areas to find Integrated Learning Strategies include: Reading tutors in Kaysville, Math tutors in Kaysville, Common Core Tutors in Kaysville, Tutors in Utah, Utah Tutoring Programs